-- Our systems which support safeguarding, including this child protection and safeguarding policy, the role and identity of the designated safeguarding lead's (DSL) and Safeguarding Officer, the behaviour policy, and the safeguarding response to children who go missing from education - The Early Help process and their role in it, including identifying emerging problems, liaising with the DSL and or Pastoral Staff and sharing information with other professionals to support early identification and assessment - The process for making referrals to the local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The filtering and monitoring systems and processes in place on devices and networks in their academy - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), Child Criminal Exploitation (CCE) indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - That abuse can happen to children on and offline line with equal significance for the child. - That whilst all children should be protected, it is important to recognise that some groups of children, are potentially at greater risk of harm than others (both online and offline).
-The list below, is not exhaustive, but highlights some of those groups. - o Children who need a social worker (Child in Need and Child Protection Plans) - o Children who are absent from education - Elective Home Education (EHE) - Children requiring mental health support
+- Our systems which support safeguarding, including this child protection and safeguarding policy, the role and identity of the designated safeguarding leads (DSL) and Safeguarding team, the behaviour policy, and the safeguarding response to children who go missing from education - The Early Help process and their role in it, including identifying emerging problems, liaising with the DSL and or Safeguarding team and sharing information with other professionals to support early identification and assessment - The process for making referrals to local authority children's social care and for statutory - assessments that may follow a referral, including the role they might be expected to play - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), Child Criminal Exploitation (CCE) indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - That abuse can happen to children on and offline line with equal significance for the child. - Abuse online may include: - 1.

-- o Looked after children and previously looked after children - Care leavers - o Children with special educational needs, disabilities or health issues - Children who are lesbian, gay, bi, or trans (LGBT) - Abuse online may include: - 1.
 Sending abusive, harassing or misogynistic comments - 2.
 Non-consensual sharing of indecent mages - 3.
-Sharing abusive images and pornography to those who do not want to receive such images. - The need to emphasise the importance of online safety when communicating with parents/carers - The need to advise LGBT pupils of safe spaces/people where they are able to find support - The nature of Serious violence (including that linked to county lines) - That children are vulnerable to abuse and harm both inside and outside the home - Children at young people who are LGBTQ or are perceived to be are at risk of being targeted by other children and young people. - Staff will be aware of what to look for to identify those who may need help or protection - What sexual violence and sexual harassment are and actions to take if suspected or disclosed - That children may and do abuse other children and the actions to take when child on child abuse is suspected or disclosed.
+Sharing abusive images and pornography to those who don't want to receive such images. - The need to emphasise the importance of online safety when communicating with parents/carers - The need to advise LGBT pupils of safe spaces/people where they are able to find support - The nature of Serious violence (including that linked to county lines) - That children are vulnerable to abuse and harm both inside and outside the home - Children and young people who are LGBTQ or are perceived to be are at risk of being targeted by other children and young people. - Staff will be aware of what to look for to identify those who may need help or protection - What sexual violence and sexual harassment are and actions to take if suspected or disclosed - That children may and do abuse other children and the actions to take when child on child abuse is suspected or disclosed.

-Section 15 and Appendix 4 provide more details on staff support and training.
+Section 15 and appendix 4 provide more details on staff support and training.